 Your stress levels

 Because your dog will be sensitive to your moods and is a pack animal, your moods will affect them.
 If you are feeling stressed out and reacting accordingly, your pet will too.
 So, what you need to do is to relax.
-Go for a long walk, just the two of you.
+Go for a long walk, just the two of you, or join a group of friends kick-start your metabolism with some exercise.
 Take a warm bath, use some of the essential oils that you use on your pet.
 When you calm down, then most likely the dog will too.
 Your reactions to a situation and anxiety level will affect their anxiety levels.
 So, when, you don’t feel stressed and are relaxed, then most likely, your dog will become less anxious and will relax.

 As you can see, there are other methods besides medication which you can use to help lessen the anxiety.
 However, if none of these methods work, then talk to your vet and see if medicine is something which should be recommended.